 - Capgemini on the acquisition of CS Consulting

 - Carlyle on its acquisitions of Alloheim Group and of Ameos AG

-- DAK Krankenkasse on merger with BKK Gesundheit and on merger with BKK Axel Springer
+- DAK Krankenkasse on the merger with BKK Gesundheit and on the merger with BKK Axel Springer

-- Delphi Automotive on sale of Thermal Business to Mahle (US$700 million)
+- Delphi Automotive on the sale of Thermal Business to Mahle (US$700 million)

-- DPE Deutsche Private Equity on acquisition of Zellbios Group
+- DPE Deutsche Private Equity on the acquisition of Zellbios Group

 - Novo A/S on the strategic investment in Evotec AG